 The inception date for Class P shares is April 30, 2012.
 Preinception historical performance for Class P shares is based on the previous performance of Class II shares.
 Performance for Class P shares has not been adjusted to reflect that share class's lower expenses than those of Class II shares.
+Class Z shares have not commenced operations as of the date of this Prospectus.
+Therefore, pre-inception historical performance for Class Z shares is based on the previous performance of Class II shares.
+Performance for Class Z shares has not been adjusted to reflect that share class's lower expenses than those of the Fund's Class II shares.

-Average Annual Total Returns (For the Periods Ended December 31, 2019)
+Average Annual Total Returns (For the Periods Ended December 31, 2020)

-1 year 5 years 10 years
+1 Year 5 Years 10 Years

-Class II Shares 19.94% 6.66% 8.01%
+Class II Shares 11.62% 9.14% 7.97%

-Class P Shares 20.11% 6.82% 8.14%
+Class P Shares 11.80% 9.31% 8.12%

+Class Z Shares 11.62% 9.14% 7.97%

-Morningstar® Moderate Target Risk Index (reflects no deduction for fees or 19.04% 6.75% 7.72%
+Morningstar® Moderate Target Risk Index 12.79% 9.74% 7.77%

+(reflects no deduction for fees or

 expenses)

+Length of Service

+Portfolio Manager Title with Fund

+Christopher C. Graham Chief Investment Since 2016

+Officer

-Portfolio Manager Title Length of Service with Fund Christopher C. Graham Chief Investment Officer Since 2016 Keith P. Robinette, CFA Senior Director of Asset Strategies Since 2017 Andrew Urban, CFA Senior Director of Asset Strategies Since 2017
+Keith P. Robinette, Senior Director of Since 2017

+CFA Asset Strategies

+Andrew Urban, CFA Senior Director of Since 2017

+Asset Strategies